abhxhekrathore5/AI-Vibe-Check/README.md

 ### 🧐 What is this?
 This repository is a **self-updating dashboard** that tracks the emotional state of the developer community.

+It's not accurate tho :D but it's fun

 Every 8 hours, a GitHub Action wakes up and:
 1.  **Scrapes** the top headlines from Hacker News, r/programming, r/ArtificialIntelligence, and Dev.to.
 2.  **Feeds** the chaos into a cynical AI.